gwiam/awt_atoyom/porting_player_control.md

 # Solutions

 - use the built in player physics provided by godot as much as possible
+    - add lerp to z and x velocity
+    - change actions
 - recreate CameraMovement
     - clamp x axis to -90 to 90 degrees or else the x rotation can loop
     - rotate y of "player" instead of "orientation"